tendenci/tendenci/THEMING.md

 ### Common Template tags

-These template tags are commonly used, and come from either the `base_tags` or the `theme_tags` library.
+These template tags are commonly used, and come from the `base_tags` library.

-`theme_include 'header.html'` - This tag is used to include other templates.
+`include 'header.html'` - This tag is used to include other templates.
 In this example, it's including a `header.html` file, but this could be replaced with other included templates like `footer.html`, `sidebar.html`, or another template used in the theme.

 `{% image_url story.image size=954x386 crop=true quality=90 %}` - This tag is used to create a resized version of an image.
 The first argument, `story.image`, should be a `File` object.
 The other arguments include the size, option to crop or constrain, and the quaility.